petsc/petsc/doc/faq/index.rst

 rewritten to live within the limitations of QD classes.
 However PETSc can be built to use quad precision, as detailed :ref:`here <doc_faq_extendedprecision>`.

-How do I Cite PETSc?
+How do I cite PETSc?
 --------------------
 Use :any:`these citations <doc_index_citing_petsc>`.